alcionai/corso/website/blog/2023-3-28-aws-storage-class.md

 Increasing age of an object increases the chances that it will never be read.

 And we can’t afford to lose anything!
-This isn't a store for ML inputs or other data where can afford to lose a percentage.
 One-zone options that carry a small chance of data loss like OneZone_IA won't work.

 Finally, there will be index data and metadata that may well be overwritten